A multidisciplinary team dedicated to protecting children

 Andrea Coleman, BSN, RN

 Andrea Coleman earned her Bachelor of Science in Nursing from the University of Cincinnati in 1997.
 Since relocating to Maryland in 1999, she has devoted her career to caring for underserved populations.
-The last 16 years of Andrea’s professional career have been spent working for the Montgomery County Government with 8 years at the Dept of Correction and Rehab, 6 years at Child Welfare Services, and 2 years a dual role of Child Welfare Nurse and Nurse for the Tree House.
-While the work is challenging, she finds the experience to be both rewarding and fulfilling as she focuses her energies toward helping improve the lives of children who have been victims of abuse, neglect or assault.
+The last 16 years of Andrea’s professional career have been spent working for the Montgomery County Government, with 8 years at the Department of Correction and Rehab, 6 years at Child Welfare Services, and 2 years a dual role of Child Welfare Nurse and Nurse for The Tree House.
+While the work is challenging, she finds the experience to be both rewarding and fulfilling as she focuses her energies toward helping improve the lives of children who have been victims of abuse, neglect, or assault.